Best Exterior Green Paint Colors 2026: Top 10 Ranked

 10BM Aegean Olive149117Mediterranean, Cabin

 Hidden Gem takes our top spot for one simple reason: it is the most current green you can paint right now, and it happens to be genuinely good outdoors.
-As Behr’s 2026 Color of the Year, it is a smoky jade with just enough gray to read as a sophisticated neutral-green rather than a loud statement.
-At roughly mid-LRV, it has the body to anchor a whole facade without going flat.
+As Behr's 2026 Color of the Year, it is a smoky jade with just enough gray to read as a sophisticated neutral-green rather than a loud statement.
+At an LRV near 22 it has the body to anchor a whole facade without going flat.
+Closest BM equivalent: Stratton Blue HC-142 leans similar in undertone, though it skews a touch cooler.
 Why it ranks #1: it photographs and sells well, the timing is perfect for a 2026 refresh, and it is the rare trend color that does not feel like it will date.
+Undertones: cool, with a smoky gray base that mellows the green.
+Best trim pairing: Behr Polar Bear (75) or BM White Dove OC-17.
 Best on: Modern Farmhouse and 1920s Bungalow exteriors with black metal hardware and warm cedar accents.
+Watch out for: on a cool, overcast climate like the Pacific Northwest the gray can dominate and pull the green almost to a dirty teal, so the swatch must be tested in your own light.

 Because it is the year's headline shade, we built a dedicated tool for it.
 Try the Behr Hidden Gem 2026 visualizer to see exactly how it behaves on your siding, trim, and front door before you buy a single sample pot.